loftwah/blog/src/content/guides/domain-redirect-cloudflare-workers.md

 ---
-title: "Setting Up Cloudflare Workers for Flexible Domain Redirects"
+title: "Real-World Domain Redirects with Cloudflare Workers: A Journey"
-description: "Learn how to manage domain redirects with Cloudflare Workers, including HTTPS enforcement, path preservation, and structured DNS configuration."
+description: "A detailed walkthrough of implementing domain redirects using Cloudflare Workers, based on actual experience with troubleshooting and lessons learned."
 difficulty: "intermediate"
 category: "Web Infrastructure & DNS Management"
 order: 5